Binance NFT Marketplace

 - Credit/debit card accepted

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-Though many centralised and decentralised exchanges are beginning to offer NFTs to their users, the most common way to purchase these assets is through specialised NFT marketplaces.
+Though many crypto exchanges are beginning to offer NFTs to their users, the most common way to buy an NFT is through specialised NFT marketplaces.
 These marketplaces typically offer a range of functions beyond the trading of NFTs, and often include competitions, games and the ability to mint your own digital asset.

-Take a look at the following NFT marketplaces and use the table to compare them on things like types of NFTs available (categories), payment methods, and whether they let you sell your own NFTs (known as minting).
+Use the table to compare NFT marketplaces on things like types of NFTs available (categories), payment methods, and whether they let you sell your own NFTs (known as minting).
 Once you've found a marketplace that suits you, click on the "Go to Site" button to create an account and start exploring the exciting world of NFTs.

 NFT marketplaces are digital platforms where users can buy, sell, trade, show off and create their own NFTs.

 While NFT marketplaces vary in functionality, they all operate on a similar basis – they are essentially a storefront built on the blockchain that specialises in NFTs.